 Sarah Potempa knows a thing or two about curling hair.
-She's the creator of The Beachwaver, and she has styled countless celebrities like Lea Michele, Hailee Steinfeld, and Margot Robbie for major events.
-She's also been the lead stylist at the Victoria's Secret Fashion Show multiple times.
+She's the creator of The Beachwaver, a celebrity stylist, and lead stylist at the Victoria's Secret Fashion Show multiple times.
 (Her Angel wave expertise is legit.)
 So, who better to reveal the tricks for holding a curl?
 Here's how Potempa achieves bouncy curls for the runway, the red carpet, and real life.

 Use a Properly Heated Tool